TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-09-02-Project-Summary.md

 # Final simulation video

 The following video provides an overview of the complete project and a comparison between the final models.
-All implementations, documentations and experiments are contributed to the two official repositories of the JdeRobot organization, i.e, [BehaviorMetrics](https://github.com/JdeRobot/BehaviorMetrics) and [DeepLearningStudio](https://github.com/JdeRobot/DeepLearningStudio)  via Issues and Pull Requests (PRs).
+All implementations, documentation and experiments are contributed to the two official repositories of the JdeRobot organization, i.e., [BehaviorMetrics](https://github.com/JdeRobot/BehaviorMetrics) and [DeepLearningStudio](https://github.com/JdeRobot/DeepLearningStudio)  via Issues and Pull Requests (PRs).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hXLMkoVL4Ak" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## TensorFlow Framework

-I started my work with TensorFlow framework.
+I started my work with the TensorFlow framework.
 Till Phase 1 evaluation, the majority of goals for implementing and experimenting with optimized models were completed.
-The following video provide a overview on the performance.
+The following video provides a overview of the performance.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Af3XARX-jaY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The intial weeks include setting up a baseline of available models for future comparison.
+The initial weeks included setting up a baseline of available models for future comparison.
 Also, I worked on installing TensorRT for optimization.
-The following issues and PR's are created and mergerd during that period:
+The following issues and PRs were created and merged during that period:

 * Issue - [Missing argument: learning_rate #55](https://github.com/JdeRobot/DeepLearningStudio/issues/55)
 * Issue - [Not utilizing GPU when running simulation #369](https://github.com/JdeRobot/BehaviorMetrics/issues/369) solved by